EDIorg/data-package-best-practices/EML/eml_bp_by_element.md

 Following are general best practices for creating EML dataset metadata:

-*Metadata Distribution*: Do not publicly distribute EML documents containing elements with incorrect information as dataset metadata (i.e. as a workaround for problems with metadata content availability or to meet EML validation requirements).
+*Metadata Distribution*: Do not publicly distribute EML documents containing elements with incorrect information as dataset metadata (i.e. as a workaround for problems with metadata content availability or to meet validation requirements).
 EML produced as draft, demonstration or for testing purposes should be clearly identified as such and not contributed to public metadata archives or clearinghouses.

 *Text Elements*: Use EML text formatting tags whenever possible (e.g. &lt;**section**&gt;, &lt;**para**&gt;, &lt;**orderedlist**&gt;, etc.).
 Use &lt;**literalLayout**&gt; only when the field must contain HTML for formatting that is not available with Text Type.
-Note that the TextType elements were taken from docbook, and so do not use the “camelCase” notation that was generally adopted for EML.
+Note that the TextType elements were taken from docbook, and so do not use the 'camelCase' notation that was generally adopted for EML elements.

 *Versioning*: It is recommended that metadata and data set versioning be handled at the site level.
 For example, data entities and corresponding metadata for ongoing long term datasets can be archived annually with correct end dates and versions of the EML.
 In the future, the NIS may assign unique ID to incoming EML files and data will be independent from the ID system used at the sites.
 Such a NIS ID would be assigned without knowledge of lineage or versions.

-*EML “id” Attribute*: Many EML elements are allowed to have an “id” attribute.
+*EML "id" Attribute*: Many EML elements are allowed to have an “id” attribute.
 In EML 2.1.0, all ids in a document must be unique.
 Care should be exercised when using id attributes to reference and re-use EML content.
 It may be preferable to duplicate content without ids when generating EML dynamically from a relational database system to avoid potential id conflicts.
 See below for more information on the id attribute.

 *High-priority Elements*: To support locating datasets by time, geographic location, and taxonomically, metadata should provide as much information as possible, in the three &lt;**coverage**&gt; elements of &lt;**temporalCoverage**&gt; (when), &lt;**taxonomicCoverage**&gt; (what), and &lt;** geographicCoverage**&gt; (where) for the dataset.